-Once you have sought landowner's permission and completed the registration form please send it to us at education@naturalresourceswales.gov.uk.
+Once you have sought landowner's permission, please send it to us at: education@naturalresourceswales.gov.uk.

 We will register your collection and send you some collection sacks and labels.
 Please allow a couple of days for delivery.

 If you do not register your collection, it will not be possible to accept and pay for your acorns.